-A discarded face mask is shown on the floor of a foodcourt in a shopping mall in Montreal, Saturday, July 18, 2020, as the COVID-19 pandemic continues in Canada and around the world.
-(Photo: The Canadian Press/Graham Hughes)
+A discarded face mask is shown on the floor of a foodcourt in a shopping mall in Montreal, Saturday, July 18, 2020 (Photo: The Canadian Press/Graham Hughes)

 OTTAWA -- With the rainy, wet fall and winter days approaching in Ottawa, what should we do if our face masks get wet?

 Ottawa Public Health and health experts warn your mask will lose its effectiveness when they get wet, and you should get a new one immediately.

 Face masks are mandatory in all indoor public spaces in Ottawa, and recommended in places where you can't keep two metres distance.

 Ottawa Public Health recommends that if your mask becomes damp or dirty, you should exchange it for a new one if you are still in a situation where you need to wear it.
 Health Canada says your non-medical masks should be changed as soon as possible if it gets damp or dirty.

 Speaking on Newstalk 580 CFRA's Ottawa at Work with Leslie Roberts, Toronto Infectious Disease Specialist Dr. Sumon Chakrabarti said masks lose their efficacy when it gets wet.

 "If you look at the mask, especially the surgical ones or even the blue ones we're seeing with the ear loops, they work by at the microscopic level, they have a net-like lattice that traps particles, that's how the thing works to help prevent your secretions from going out and others from coming in.
 When that thing gets wet, it just distorts it a little bit and it decreases its efficacy," said Dr. Chakrabarti.